The Art of Arts Administration

 - Often work full-time jobs during their studies.
-They can be found at arts and cultural institutions throughout Chicago, and in leadership positions across the school, including the Office of Civic Engagement; the Sullivan Galleries; and Special Collections.
+They can be found at arts and cultural institutions throughout Chicago, and in leadership positions across the school and the museum, including the Office of Civic Engagement; the Sullivan Galleries; and Special Collections.
 To facilitate students' learning alongside work lives and cultural engagement, we schedule as many required classes and activities as possible in the evening.

 We bring leaders in culture and civic engagement into our classrooms to share their experiences and insights.